markstringer-dti/markstringer-dti.github.io/dti.md

 \maketitle
 \thispagestyle{empty}
 \newpage
-##  Chapter 1 - Introduction
+﻿##  Chapter 1 - Introduction
 The title of this book is "Delivering the impossible."
-But of course you, or anyone, can only deliver possible things.
-So might ask yourself, "Why on earth did I pick up this book?"
-It has a contradiction, an impossibility right on the front cover.
+But of course, you, or anyone, can only deliver possible things.
+So might ask yourself, "Why on earth did I pick up this book?
+It has a contradiction, an impossibility right on the front cover."

 Here are some reasons why you might have picked up this book.